 Bike box and clothes bag?

 We know the last thing you want to worry about is how to get that bike box, change of clothes, track pump or pretty much anything else to the finish in North Wales.
-For a small charge (TBD) the Pan Celtic Race Team can transport your bike box and bag to the finish line and have it waiting for you, for when you arrive.
+The Pan Celtic Race Team will transport your bike box and bag to the finish line and have it waiting for you, for when you arrive.
 Note to YOU – Please make sure you collect your belongings.
 We have had unclaimed rattling around PCR HQ for months following previous editions!